 IBS can cause pain in the abdomen, constipation, diarrhea, and bloating.
 Gas may also accompany this bothersome illness.
 Some IBS treatments can even make your gas even worse.
 Fortunately, there are some steps you can take to combat gassiness.

 Medications that you can purchase at the drugstore for gas include ingredients like simethicone, alpha-galactosidase, and charcoal.
-These can help relieve minor attacks of gas and may be of some use.
+These may help relieve minor attacks of gas and may be of some use.
 These have minimal side effects and they are inexpensive.
-It’s worth trying to see if these medications give you any relief.
+It’s worth trying these medications to see if they give you any relief.

-If you’re thinking of increasing your fiber intake to ease constipation, consider taking a supplement.
+If you’re thinking of increasing your fiber intake to ease constipation, consider taking a supplement and slowly adding it to your diet.
 Supplemental fiber usually causes less gas than getting fiber through your diet.
 Be sure to speak with your doctor first and take your supplement with plenty of water.

 Other, lesser-known offenders may include: